JoaoVitorOliMendes/JoaoVitorOliMendes/README.md

 <br />
 <div align="center">
   <em>
     Full-stack developer, brazilian, currently unemployed.
 Graduated high school, computing technical course degree in <b>@Cotemig</b>, Minas Gerais, but the majority of my knoledge i learnt on my own.
 Avid for technology and prolific programmer in Angular and Java.
 Software enthusiast, experience with Linux(Gentoo, Mint, Ubuntu), Windows and MacOs, adherent to open source principles.
-Idyllic and innovative person who loves to learn new things.
+Idealist and innovative person who loves to learn new things.
   </em>
 </div>